 At its heart, Cool KIDS’ SUMMER is an enigma.
 Well, no, it’s mostly a marketing effort with a touch of real-world razzmatazz.
 It’s summer by some other name, but one that smells just a tad sweeter because of it.
 Following?

 Me neither.
-Fine—Cool KIDS’ SUMMER is a resort-wide event at Walt Disney World that will return May 26 to September 8, 2026.
+Fine—Cool KIDS’ SUMMER is a resort-wide event at Walt Disney World that returned May 26 and goes until September 8, 2026.
 There are unique offerings as part of the event, and we’ll discuss those.
 But first…deals!

 Water Park Paradise Returns for Cool KIDS’ SUMMER